CloutContracts/.github/README.md

 # CloutContracts (CCS)

 ### About
 CloutContracts is a smart contracts platform for influencers and creators.
-Its native token, $CCS
+Its native token, $CCS will be utilized for ...

 ### For Developers